mkvster/AspNetMvcAdm/README.md

 # AspNetMvcAdm
-Template for ASP.NET MVC 4 with additional identity functionality:
+Template for ASP.NET MVC 4 with admin's extras

-Administration of Roles and Users
+Additional functionality for admins:
+* Roles
+* Users